-We’re gunna start this review with a simple statement: FIDLAR are a special band and shouldn’t be pigeonholed as a group who just sing about getting high or drunk on cheap beer when that’s not what those songs are really about at all.
+We’re start this review with a simple statement: FIDLAR a special band and shouldn’t be pigeonholed as a group who just sing about getting high or drunk on cheap beer when that’s not what those songs are really about at all.
 To do so is a big fucking mistake.

 Almost Free sees the LA group lay their emotions bare on the table, of course, tales of getting high and drunk are as prevalent as you’d expect from a band built on the backs of a city punk scene – but as frontman Zac Carper candidly puts it on the bittersweet final track ‘Good Times Are Over’ as damaging as vices may be, they’re cheaper than therapy.